Skip to main content

 11.3 Debt Management

 Technical debt is tracked via the anti-patterns.md registry.
-Every new feature implementation must pass a 10-point checklist (paginated queries, timezone-awareness, secret redaction, etc.) to prevent the accumulation of fresh architectural debt.
+Every new feature implementation must pass an 11-point checklist (paginated queries, timezone-awareness, secret redaction, etc.) to prevent the accumulation of fresh architectural debt.